-For this theme I didn’t want to use the small very acidic lemons that are grown here in Kenya.
+For this theme I didn’t want to use the small very acidic Indian lemons that are grown here in Kenya.
 For my dish I wanted to use the more aromatic and less tangy lemon as the zest is really flavorful.
-Waited for my delivery of veggies and fruits till Friday hoping that imported lemons will be amongst the goodies.
-And yes, was lucky got the lemons.
+Waited for my delivery of veggies and fruits till Friday hoping that imported lemons will be among the goodies.
+And yes, was lucky, I got the lemons.
 So with 3 aromatic, slightly expensive lemons in hand I decided to make the so flavorful and aromatic Lavender Lemon Panna Cotta with Lemon Curd.

 What is Lemon Curd?

 Please do not mistake it to be curd in the curd sense that most of India is use to to…. here curd is not yogurt.
 Its a preparation from egg yolks, butter, lemon juice, lemon zest and sugar.
 Its a very English condiment dating back to 1800.
 Back then it was not what we prepare now.
 Literally lemon juice was used to curdle cream, the curd or cheese separated from the whey using a cheesecloth.
 These days the preparation method has changed but not the name…. its actually like a velvety creamy custard.
 Other fruits like orange, pineapple, mango, grapefruit, passion fruit, berries are also used to prepare curd.
 This velvety creamy curd is used mostly for bakes, desserts and also enjoyed with pancakes.